0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 ### Gelato at Gelatoteca SuSo

+Dessert Round 2, anyone?!
+It was on the way back to Murano that I started getting a craving for gelato, especially since the day was really hot then.
+Gelatoteca SuSo was on the way back, and even though it was pretty crowded, the line moved quickly.

-The bottom scoop was watermelon.
+I got two flavours in a cone: the bottom scoop was watermelon.
 I wasn't a big fan of this one, it was too fruity and artificial for me, almost like a 7-Eleven Slurpee flavour?
-But the top scoop, called Manet (chocolate and pistachio butter), that's *my shit*.
+But the top scoop, Manet (chocolate and pistachio butter), omg, that's *my shit*.
+I could eat just that pistachio butter on its own all day, it was so creamy and nutty and sweet.

 ## Wednesday